Tom Glover (soccer): Melbourne City

 Glover returned to Australia and was signed by Melbourne City.
 He made his debut in a 4–0 win over Newcastle Jets in December 2019.

 Glover made his first A-League Grand Final in 2020 where City lost 1–0 to Sydney FC in extra time.
 At the start of September 2020, Glover won the July/August Nominee for Young Footballer of the Year.

-On December 17 2022 at the Melbourne Derby Glover was struck in the head by a metal bucket after Melbourne Victory supporters entered the field of play as part of a planned protest against the APL decision to sell the A-League Grand Final to the Government of New South Wales.
+On 17 December 2022 at the Melbourne Derby Glover was struck in the head by a metal bucket after Melbourne Victory supporters entered the field of play as part of a planned protest against the APL decision to sell the A-League Grand Final to the Government of New South Wales.
 Fans of Melbourne City and Melbourne Victory had planned to stage a walkout at the 20 minute mark of the game, but invaded the pitch after Glover threw a flare back towards Victory supporters.

-Olympics
+Middlesbrough

-Glover qualified for the Tokyo 2020 Olympics.
-He was part of the Olyroos Olympic squad.
-The team beat Argentina in their first group match but were unable to win another match.
-They were therefore not in medal contention.
+On 7 July 2023, Glover returned to England with Championship club Middlesbrough, signing a three-year deal.
+He made his league debut on 16 December 2023 in a 2–1 win over Swansea City as a 91st-minute substitute.